Test Your Browser & Fonts

 If everything looks right you have a full font set, but you should still check your display settings (below) to make sure it will also look right for pages with UTF-8 encoding.

-All of the non-Chinese characters shown above are available in recent versions of the common computer type fonts, such as "Times New Roman" (incorporating the "WGL4" Unicode subset of 652 characters), Arial type font, and similar generic fonts that almost certainly came with your computer.
+All of the non-Chinese, non-Egyptian characters shown above are available in recent versions of the common computer type fonts, such as "Times New Roman" (incorporating the "WGL4" Unicode subset of 652 characters), Arial type font, and similar generic fonts that almost certainly came with your computer.
 Upgrades and instructions can be obtained from the web sites for Microsoft, Apple, and other software creators.

 "Arial Unicode MS" is a(n ugly) font from Microsoft that is intended to contain all officially designated Unicode characters.
 It's use is not recommended when other fonts are available because the high and low characters of some scripts make others look double-spaced, but the intention is to have a fall-back when no other font works.

-Part 2: Your Encoding Settings
+Part 2: Your Brower's Encoding Settings

 The web page author can call for a certain encoding.
 However in most browsers the user can overrule the page author's choice of encodings.
 Most users leave their browsers set to follow the page author's instructions, if any.
 But some browsers may have a particular encoding rigidly set (for example on a public computer), or users may have selected a coding for use on all pages, regardless of the page author's instruction.